-P.14 Confidentiality, Communication and Record Keeping
+P.13 Confidentiality, Communication and Record Keeping

-- P.14.1 Staff and students involved in any disciplinary process against a student have a duty to the student to limit disclosure of information to those who need to know.
-Both the student against whom an allegation has been made and the complainant also have an obligation to maintain confidentiality of information which is the subject of investigation. - P.14.2 Records of student disciplinary processes and outcomes will be kept by the Secretariat in alignment with the University's records management policies.
-The University may decide to refer to a student's disciplinary record in response to a request for a reference but will take into consideration the seriousness of the disciplinary record, the nature of the position which is the subject of the reference request and the passage of time. - P.14.3 The University will share information about a student disciplinary matter with third parties (e.g., the Student Loans Company, the Students' Union, or the police) where they have a legitimate interest. - P.14.4 Complainants will not be automatically entitled to know the outcome of any disciplinary proceedings brought against a student.
-The University will determine the extent of the information that can be shared with the complainant (if any) taking into consideration the relevant data protection legislation and the desire for complainants to understand how their allegations have been investigated and adjudicated upon.
+- P.13.1 Staff and students involved in any disciplinary process against a student have a duty to the student to limit disclosure of information to those who need to know.
+Both the reported student and the reporting person have an obligation to maintain confidentiality of information which is the subject of investigation.
+Failure to keep student disciplinary information confidential is considered to be an act of misconduct and will be treated as such under these Regulations. - P.13.2 Records of Student Misconduct cases will be kept by the Secretariat in alignment with the University's records management policies.
+The University may decide to refer to a student's disciplinary record in response to a request for a reference but will take into consideration the seriousness of the disciplinary record, the nature of the position which is the subject of the reference request and the passage of time. - P.13.3 The University may share information about a student disciplinary matter with relevant third parties (e.g., the Student Loans Company, the Students' Union, or the Police) where they have a legitimate or legal interest.
+However, the University will not engage with a third party, such as a parent/guardian or other relatives, and consent cannot be given to act on behalf of the student under these Regulations owing to the need to safeguard the personal data and confidentially of parties for whom the University has such a legal obligation. - P.13.4 The reporting person is not entitled to know the outcome or penalties against the reported student, or vice versa.
+The University will determine the extent of the information that can be shared with the reporting person (if any) in accordance with the General Data Protection Regulation.